AhmedMohamed056/Recipe-App/README.md

 # Recipe APP

-## Summary: The movie app shows the user a list of movies that can be seen.
+## Summary: The Recipe App shows the user a list of meals that can be seen and shows the ingredients

+## Tools: Built a Recipe App using Kotlin, Firebase Authentication, and Meals API.